ause-journal/ause-journal.github.io/docs/specials.md

 Only proposals certified by one of the members of the associate editorial board will be considered for a special issue of the journal.

-For more information on ASE special issues, please contact the special isses deputy editor, Dr. Justyna Petke: <j.petke@ucl.ac.uk>
+For more information on ASE special issues, please contact the special isses deputy editor, Prof. Justyna Petke: <j.petke@ucl.ac.uk>